Joe Kurland, MPH

 If you return home and feel ill, see your doctor.
 Don’t take aspirin or other non-steroidal anti-inflammatory medications (NSAIDs) until dengue is ruled out to minimize the risk of a bleeding injury; use acetaminophen (Tylenol) to manage fever.
 If you have or suspect Zika, avoid being bitten by mosquitoes at home and help prevent the virus from circulating in your community.
 This will become more important in spring and summer.

-Children’s Hospitals and Clinics of Minnesota staff, MDH, and the CDC are closely monitoring the developments of this rapidly progressing event.
+Children’s Minnesota staff, MDH, and the CDC are closely monitoring the developments of this rapidly progressing event.
 We will work to keep our families and staff informed as we have more information.

 There are many fantastic sources of information about Zika and the current outbreak.
 Below are a few I would recommend to better understand and keep up to date with what is happening.